 3 large carrots (cut into small pieces)

-1 tin of green lentils (drained and rinsed well)
+160g of tinned green lentils (drained and rinsed well)

 2 tins of chopped tomatoes